 Our selection of bikes is a curated list from more than 35 years of experience in the cycling industry.
 We believe in brands that care for their riders and strive to develop the best ride quality.
-They all happen to be North American, too.
+Come visit our Melbourne showroom or browse online

 Gravel & Adventure

-Ah, the road less traveled—the freedom, the adventure, the experiences.
-Your key to unlocking it all starts with having the right gear for the job.
+The road less traveled—the freedom, the adventure, the experiences.
+Your key to unlocking it all starts with having the right bike for the job.
 Whether you’re dropping the hammer on the gravel scene or bikepacking into the unknown.Show more

 Urban & Active

+NO WORK, ALL PLAY.
 When you give a kid a bike, fun is the only job that matters, right?
-Start them out right with the best fitting, most grin-inducing bike for them, at whatever stage of their journey.Show more
+Start them out right with the best fitting, most grin-inducing bike for them, at whatever stage of their childhood journey.Show more

 How to choose the right bike for you